ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

     * `hpe`: diplays the three head pose angles on the frame

     (_Combination of these arguments can also be used_)
-- `--device` flag parses the device name on which inference is being run.
+- `--device`: flag parses the device name on which inference is being run.
 Default device is "CPU", other devices like "GPU", "FPGA", "MYRIAD" can also be passed.

 (_Note: OpenVINO version 2020.x.xxx does not require any cpu extension files_)